withastro/astro/packages/integrations/tailwind/README.md

 <details>
   <summary>Quick Install</summary>
   <br/>

-The experimental Astro Add tool automates the installation for you.
-Run one of the following commands in your terminal (if you aren't sure which package manager you're using, run the first command).
+The experimental `astro add` command-line tool automates the installation for you.
+Run one of the following commands in a new terminal window.
+(If you aren't sure which package manager you're using, run the first command.)
 Then, follow the prompts, and type "y" in the terminal (meaning "yes") for each one.

   ```sh
   # Using NPM